lakshyaM21/Virtual-Painter-PRO/README.md

 A real-time, hand-gesture-controlled virtual painting application built with **Python 3.13**, **OpenCV**, and the latest **MediaPipe Tasks API** (`HandLandmarker` with `hand_landmarker.task`).
-Paint on your webcam feed using nothing but your hand — no mouse, no stylus.
+Paint on your webcam feed using nothing but your hand — no mouse, no stylus

 > This project uses only the modern MediaPipe Tasks API.
 The deprecated
 > `mp.solutions.hands` module is **not** used anywhere in this codebase.